keyban-io/sdk-js/packages/sdk-react/README.md

 ### Custom Storage and Signing

 Developers can implement their own storage and signing mechanisms if needed.
-In this release, the SDK comes with `KeybanLocalStorage` by default.
 More advanced storage options are planned.

 ### Bundlers